-My students and I recently had an impromptu “messy play day” during preschool.
-The weather was gorgeous, and I wanted to spend an entire day outside playing and learning.
-We played in the mud, drew and wrote with chalk, got the goop out, made fairy houses, and splashed around with sand and water.
-The favorite activity by far, though, was a simple preschool art project I set up.
+My students and I enjoy impromptu “messy play days” during preschool.
+When the weather is gorgeous, it’s such fun to spend an entire day outside playing and learning.
+We’ve played in the mud, drawn and written with chalk, gotten the goop out, made fairy houses, and splashed around with sand and water.
+The favorite activity by far, though, is often this super simple preschool art project.

 Preschool Art + Science = Splat Painting!